joergklausen/gawke2sqlite/README.md

-# scratch
+# gawke2sqlite
-Sandbox for everything Python
+ETL tool for Kenya GAW data from various sources to SQLite3 DBs